Last Updated on December 9, 2020 by Jeremy

 We did not know what to expect when going into this one, and have to say that the light show was well done and synced up to the songs perfectly.
 The lights are a bit sparse at times, but overall are an enjoyable display you don't see all too often.

-The second half of the park is a light display that depicts popular nursery rhymes and fairy tales like Snow White and the Seven Dwarfs, Rapunzel, Little Red Riding Hood, and more.
+The second half of the park (in the year we visited at least) was a light display that depicts popular nursery rhymes and fairy tales like Snow White and the Seven Dwarfs, Rapunzel, Little Red Riding Hood, and more.

 This display is not choreographed to the music and felt a fairly out of place for us (mostly because we did not go with any kids who would appreciate it more).
 For the money we would've much more preferred if the entire course was choreographed lights as this knocked the quality and value down quite a bit.